Scott Pilgrim vs. the World: Visual effects

-The film is described as having an "inimitable look" of manga and video game (particularly 16-bit) iconography with bright colors and graphics mixed into the live action; visual effects supervisor Frazer Churchill described the look as "tricky" to achieve, calling the film's style and appeal "very high-tech images with a very low-fi feel".
+The film is described as having an "inimitable look" of manga and video game (particularly 16-bit) iconography with bright colors and graphics mixed into the live-action; visual effects supervisor Frazer Churchill described the look as "tricky" to achieve, calling the film's style and appeal "very high-tech images with a very low-fi feel".
 Churchill was interviewed by MTV in August 2010 about the effects in the film.
-He noted that some of the work was more complex because of a shooting ethic of Wright's: that there should be a physical representation of any post-production effects, saying that "whenever the image flashes in the finished shots – every punch, sword clash or something – those were actually flashes [...] on-set with photo flashbulbs [...] and then [they] add [...] flash with CG.
+He noted that some of the work was more complex because of a shooting ethic of Wright's: that there should be a physical representation of any post-production effects, saying that "whenever the image flashes in the finished shots – every punch, sword clash or something – those were actually flashes [...] on-set with photo flashbulbs [...] and then [they] add [...] flash with CGI.
 When someone dies and bursts into coins, [they would] empty buckets of silver Mylar so the actors had something to react to."

 Churchill described the first fight (Scott vs. Matthew Patel) as "the most challenging".
 He says this was because of the technical elements involved, like the computer-generated Bollywood dance and requiring blue screen work, matte painting and many stunts.
 The scene also incorporates the video game scrolling background effect, which was filmed by a second unit over a full day.
 Churchill added that one moment in particular required much work: "When Scott jumps off the stage into that manga-esque vortex, that's made up of motion picture photography done on-set, digital still photography, and graphics and speed lines drawn by hand from what [Oscar Wright] gave us".
 Storyboard artist Oscar Wright (also brother of director Edgar Wright) noted that the introduction of Patel was used "to convey the kind of energy [they] wanted, and explore how [they] would introduce the 2D graphic elements".

-The third fight (Scott vs. Todd Ingram) had to be adapted from the comic material more creatively, as Todd's superpowers are shown in print by rings, which was handled by the VFX team.
+The third fight (Scott vs. Todd Ingram) had to be adapted from the comic material more creatively, as Todd's superpowers are shown in print by rings, which were handled by the VFX team.
 Churchill explains that they took inspiration from the old RKO Pictures logo of a transmitting tower.
-To imitate this they "made the rings feel uneven and have these optical aberrations with color bursts".
+To imitate this, they "made the rings feel uneven and have these optical aberrations with color bursts".
 In this fight, Scott also gets punched through several walls, which was achieved with camera set-ups.
 The movement away from Todd is shown from tight and wide camera shots, with Cera as Scott being pulled on a rig in the room.
 The image of Cera was then merged with a digital Scott and a stunt double, who do go through walls.